 It’s only fitting that New York City, a movie mecca if ever there was one, is home to the Museum of the Moving Image.
 Housed in the historic Astoria Studio complex in Queens, the museum exhibits everything from antique cameras to costumes, licensed merchandise and 47 of Jim Henson’s puppets, including Miss Piggy from the Muppet movies and a Skeksis from The Dark Crystal.

-In founding the Eastman Kodak Company, George Eastman was a pioneer of motion picture film technology, and his home and museum in Rochester are an internationally renowned center for photography and film, with three million cinematic objects, 28,000 films and the archives of Spike Lee and Technicolor, among others.
+In founding the Eastman Kodak Company, George Eastman was a pioneer of motion picture film technology, and his home and museum in Rochester are an internationally renowned center for photography and film, with 3 million cinematic objects, 28,000 films and the archives of Spike Lee and Technicolor, among others.

 The Finger Lakes town of Seneca Falls is believed to be the inspiration for the Bedford Falls setting of the Frank Capra classic, It’s A Wonderful Life.
 The town features a museum with artifacts and an annual festival held – when else? – every December, often featuring cast members from the film.
 Hot dog!

 The National Baseball Hall of Fame in Cooperstown connects the dots between America’s pastime and cinema with an exhibit on Baseball at the Movies.
-It also hosts a film festival in September of recent films with baseball as a main theme, just in time to get warmed up for the World Series.

 Sites connected to filmmakers and film characters

-Chittenango in Central New York was home to Wizard of Oz author L. Frank Baum, and now is home to both the All Things Oz Museum and annual Oz-Stravaganza festival in June with stage shows, a parade and more.
+Chittenango in Central New York was home to Wizard of Oz author L. Frank Baum, and now is home to both the All Things Oz Museum and annual Oz-Stravaganza festival in June with stage shows, a parade, and more.

 Rod Serling will forever be synonymous with television’s Twilight Zone, but many don’t realize he was one of the screenwriters for the sci-fi classic Planet of the Apes.
 A visit to his hometown of Binghamton shows many of the inspirations for Serling’s work, as well as his archives at the Bundy Museum of History and Art with rare memorabilia, props and personal items.